Weed Wrangle ® Chattanooga

 Saturday, March 7, 2026

-Weed Wrangle® is a one-day, area-wide, volunteer effort to help rescue our public parks and green spaces from non-native invasive species through hands-on removal of especially harmful trees, vines, and flowering plants.
+Weed Wrangle® is a one-day volunteer effort that rescues our public parks and green spaces from non-native invasive species through the hands-on removal of harmful trees, vines, and flowering plants.
+Beyond our local efforts here in Chattanooga, volunteers across the state (and nation!) will gather together to make a difference—one weed at a time.

 • Where: Greenway Farms Dog Park